alan-turing-institute/PDSampler.jl/docs/src/aboutpdmp.md

 The figure below illustrates the specular reflexion, starting at the red point and going along the current ray (red, dashed line), we have a new event corresponding to a bounce or a hit (blue dot).
 In both cases, a specular reflection is executed (blue dashed line).
 The black line represents the tangent to either the boundary at that point or to the log-likelihood depending on the case.

 ![](assets/BPS.svg)

+In Wu and Robert's Generalized Bouncy Particle Sampler, the update of the velocity for a standard "bounce" event, is a bit different and integrates a draw from a spherical gaussian which removes the need for refreshment (see references).
+This algorithm is implemented in the toolbox under the name "GBPS".

 ### Putting the pieces together